-To obtain valid and comparable measurements of blood chemistries, the ARIC participants must have fasted for 12 hours before blood is drawn.
-Failure to fast can affect the values of various measurements (e.g. lipids, glucose) and compromise their value to the study.
-ARIC participants should also abstain from smoking and vigorous physical effort before the visit to the field center, since smoking may affect electrocardiograms or blood pressure and vigorous activity may activate fibrinolysis and alter blood levels of tPA and FPB β .
+In contrast to previous visits, venipuncture is performed on all cohort members, regardless of their fasting status (Manual 2, Section 3.9.2), and includes 3 plasma samples for the Lipid and Hemostasis labs; 2 serum samples for the Hemostasis and Dental labs; and an optional sample for a local Hematology lab.
+In addition, a second venipuncture is performed on OGTT eligible participants.
+The post glucola blood draw must occur within 2 hrs. (plus or minus 10 min.) of administration of the glucola drink.
+Failure to meet criteria can affect the values of various measurements (e.g. lipids, glucose) and compromise their value to the study.
+ARIC participants should also abstain from smoking and vigorous physical effort before the visit to the field center, since smoking may affect electrocardiograms or blood pressure and vigorous activity may activate fibrinolysis and alter blood levels of tPA and FPB\$.
 Interviewers are trained to explain the importance of compliance with these restrictions.
 When Field Centers contact participants before their appointment to remind them about the scheduled visit, they repeat these instructions.